SoroushXYZ/tc-bridge-controller/README.md

 ### Applying Traffic Control Rules

+1. Select the interfaces you want to apply TC rules to using the interface tabs
-1. Fill in the desired parameters in the Traffic Control panel:
+2. Fill in the desired parameters in the Traffic Control panel:
-   - **Bandwidth Limit**: Set maximum bandwidth in Mbps
+   - **Bandwidth Limit**: Set maximum bandwidth in Mbps (default: unlimited)
-   - **Delay**: Add network delay in milliseconds
+   - **Delay**: Add network delay in milliseconds (default: 0ms)
-   - **Jitter**: Add delay variation in milliseconds
+   - **Jitter**: Add delay variation in milliseconds (default: 0ms)
-   - **Packet Loss**: Simulate packet loss as a percentage
+   - **Packet Loss**: Simulate packet loss as a percentage (default: 0%)

-2. Click "Apply TC Rules" to apply the settings
+3. Click "Apply TC Rules" to apply the settings

+### Monitoring Network Statistics

+1. Use the interface selector dropdown to choose which interface to monitor
+2. View real-time statistics including:
+   - **Incoming/Outgoing Data Rates**: Bytes per second with totals
+   - **Incoming/Outgoing Packet Rates**: Packets per second with totals
+   - **Total Throughput**: Combined data and packet rates
+   - **Error Rate**: Percentage of errors with total count
+3. Statistics update every second automatically

 ### Managing the Bridge

 - **Destroy Bridge**: Removes the bridge and restores original interface configuration
-- **Clear TC Rules**: Removes all traffic control rules
+- **Clear TC Rules**: Removes all traffic control rules from selected interfaces
-- **Reset Form**: Clears the traffic control form
+- **Clear Form**: Clears the traffic control form (keeps interface selections)

 ## Network Interface Examples